IHKodifier/ETG-Planning/outputs/output 1 App Idea.md

 - [ ] As a new user, I can select my target exam category (ECAT, MCAT, CCAT, GMAT, GRE, SAT) during onboarding
 - [ ] As a user, I can view my current tier limitations and usage statistics
 - [ ] As an anonymous user, I am gracefully prompted to upgrade when I exhaust my limits
+- [ ] As an anonymous user, my usage limits are tied to my current device only with no cross-device sync
+- [ ] As a free/paid user, I can login on up to 3 devices maximum (tracked via device fingerprinting)
+- [ ] As a free/paid user, my progress and session data syncs across all my connected devices
+- [ ] As a user, I can view and manage my connected devices in account settings
+- [ ] As a user, I receive notifications when attempting to login on a 4th device with options to replace an existing device

 ### Question Bank & Content Management
 - [ ] As a user, I can access 10,000+ MCQs across all supported exam categories